Are There Villas in Tonga?

 Large colonial-style buildings are usually what the term “villa” refers to in Tonga.
 Most of which can be found on the waterfront of the nation’s capital, Nuku’alofa.

-The tourist villas found in Nuku’alofa have been modernly renovated into guest houses or separate self-contained apartments.
-The former includes individual guest rooms, some with shared bathrooms and some with ensuites, as well as communal areas such as a lounge and kitchen.
+The tourist villas found in Nuku’alofa have been modernly renovated into guesthouses, which include individual guest rooms, some with shared bathrooms and some with ensuites, as well as communal areas such as a lounge and kitchen.
 Examples of this are the Tonga Holiday Villa and Villa Ishadora.
-The latter refers to the Villa Apartments, which is a complex of modern apartments within a large villa.
+For more on what to expect from these accommodations, check out How to Choose the Best Guesthouse in Tonga for You.

 Location, What is Nearby and How to Get There?

 So far, the only villas found in Tonga are in Nuku’alofa (Tongatapu) and Vava’u.
 First, we recommend deciding on which of the two island groups appeals to you the most by comparing them with the following guides:

 Another consideration is how to get to these destinations, which we go over in: